o1-labs/rfcs/00xx-account-deletion.md

 - `val remove_account: t -> account -> unit`

-The current ledger interface also exposes the following function
+The current ledger interface also exposes the following function:
 ```ocaml
 (** for account locations in the ledger, the last (rightmost) filled
     location